beekorn/bolt.star/README.md

 Note : The installation may take a few minutes , be patient

+2. Rename .env.example to .env once you have filled in the api keys in the environment variables.

-2. Start the application using either:
+3. Start the application using either:
    - Double-click the `bolt.lnk` shortcut, or
    - Run `run.bat` directly